MCT-master/mct-master.github.io/_posts/2019-02-19-Convolverizer.md

 ## Acknoledgement
 Our heartfelt gratitude to [Anna Xambo](https://github.com/axambo) for guiding us all through the process from Day1 to Day4.
-Thank you so much for your support and patience which helped us learn and practice coding in Web Audio API, html, javascript, css and p5.js.
+Thank you so much for your support and patience which helped us learn and practice coding in Web Audio API, Html, javascript, CSS and p5.js.
 We would also like to take this opportunity to thank [Hamed Kazemi](https://www.facebook.com/hamed.kazemi) for giving his solution to make our complex plan possible.
-His creative code could record live audio input in cache memory and rout it as an input to the convolution process using [node.js](https://nodejs.org/en/).
+His creative code could record live audio input in cache memory and rout it as an input to the convolution process using [Node.js](https://nodejs.org/en/).
 In case that you are interested in his development, you can download the repository in [here](https://github.com/sepehrhaghighi/The-Convolverizer-In-collaboration-with-Hamed-Kazemi-).
 You can see a live demo of his collaboration down here:

 <figure align="middle">
         <video height="100%" width="100%" controls>